trigat/yubikey-luks/README.md

 Replace the */usr/share/yubikey-luks/ykluks-keyscript* from the yubikey-luks package with the file from this repo.
-The file from the 22.04 is broken ( the YUBIKEY_CHALLENGE part do not work! )
+The file from the 22.04 is broken ( the YUBIKEY_CHALLENGE part do not work! ) Make sure the new ykluks-keyscript file has the correct permissions and is executable.

 ## Update the *initramfs*
 ```